People Tell The Time They Got Revenge By Following The Rules

 “OF COURSE I do!” she said smugly.

 “Fine!
 I will.”
 And I did.
 I took off the red (2nd place) ribbon…and put on a green “thank you for showing up and participating” ribbon.

-Then I turned to her son.
+“Young man…4H is meant to be an educational association, and you are supposed to learn something.
 I hope you learn to leave your mother home next year.”
 And with that, I gathered up my scorecards and walked out.
 As I was leaving the garden crops building, I looked back.
 The boy was still looking around aimlessly, not caring about anything going on… but Brunhilda looked like a catfish someone had hooked and left on the side of the creek…her mouth opening and closing and her throat puffing up, like she was gasping for water.
-I don’t think anyone in her entire entitled life had ever talked back to her before.

 I turned my scorecards in, collected my judge’s fee, and never heard a word from anyone at that county fair about taking Brunhilda down a peg or three.”